IamAbhinavSINGH/Weather/readme.md

 ### Usage

-1. Launch WeatherMate on your Android device.
+1. Launch Weather on your Android device.
 2. Upon the first launch, grant location permission for automatic detection.
 3. Explore the app by searching for cities or allowing automatic location updates.
 4. Swipe through the clean interface to access real-time weather information.